tiramisulabs/seyfert/README.md

 - A framework to build Discord bots
 - A bleeding edge API to contact Discord

-Biscuit is primarly inspired by Discord.js and Discordeno but it does not include a cache layer by default, we believe that you should not make software that does things it is not supposed to do.
+Biscuit is primarily inspired by Discord.js and Discordeno but it does not include a cache layer by default, we believe that you should not make software that does things it is not supposed to do.

 ### Why biscuit?: